lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 **Function: `set_task_local`**

-set_task_loca -- Sets a value that gets associated with the current running task.
+set_task_local -- Sets a value that gets associated with the current running task.

 void set_task_local(ANY value)